EOSIO/eos/README.md

 To run the test suite after building, run the `chain_test` executable in the `tests` folder.

+EOS comes with a number of programs you can find in `~/eos/build/programs`.
+They are listed below:

+* eosd - server-side blockchain node component
+* eosc - command line interface to interact with the blockchain
+* eos-walletd - EOS wallet
+* launcher - application for nodes network composing and deployment

 ### Creating and launching a single-node testnet

 After successfully building the project, the `eosd` binary should be present in the `programs/eosd` directory.
 Go ahead and run `eosd` -- it will probably exit with an error, but if not, close it immediately with Ctrl-C. Note that `eosd` will have created a directory named `data-dir` containing the default configuration (`config.ini`) and some other internals.
 This default data storage path can be overridden by passing `--data-dir /path/to/data` to `eosd`.